googleapis/release-please/docs/design.md

 As such, we implement a helper [`BranchName` class][branch-name] that encapsulates that data.

-The branch name is not customizable at this time.
+The HEAD branch name is not customizable at this time.

 ### Pull request title